seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 For such a business; therefore am I found
 So much unsettled: this drives me to entreat you
 That presently you take our way for home;
+And rather muse than ask why I entreat you,
+For my respects are better than they seem,
+And my appointments have in them a need
+Greater than shows itself at the first view
+To you that know them not.
 This to my mother:

 *\[Giving a letter]*
 'Twill be two days ere I shall see you, so
-I leave you to your wisdom.
+I leave you to your wisdom. ...

 **HELENA**
+...
 Sir, I can nothing say,
 But that I am your most obedient servant.

 **BERTRAM**
-Come, come, no more of that.
+Come, come, no more of that. ...

 **HELENA**
+...
 And ever shall
 With true observance seek to eke out that
 Wherein toward me my homely stars have fail'd
-To equal my great fortune.
+To equal my great fortune. ...

 **BERTRAM**
+...
 Let that go:
 My haste is very great: farewell; hie home.

 **HELENA**
-Pray, sir, your pardon.
+Pray, sir, your pardon. ...

 **BERTRAM**
+...
 Well, what would you say?

 **HELENA**
 I am not worthy of the wealth I owe,
 Nor dare I say 'tis mine, and yet it is;
 But, like a timorous thief, most fain would steal
-What law does vouch mine own.
+What law does vouch mine own. ...

 **BERTRAM**
+...
 What would you have?

 **HELENA**
 Something; and scarce so much: nothing, indeed.